allamand/aws-cdk-eks-multi-region-workshop/content/60-deploy-app/200-single-region/_index.en.md

 ### Pipeline for single-region deployment
-Then, we will create a pipeline by connecting the resources created so far.
+Then, we will create an [AWS CodePipeline](https://aws.amazon.com/codepipeline/) by connecting the resources created so far.
 Paste the code below.

 ```typescript
         const sourceOutput = new codepipeline.Artifact();